squaredvision/designos/README.md

 2. Add files to your project
 3. Use them as input context for AI tools (ChatGPT, Claude, etc.)
 4. Generate outputs with structured consistency

 ---

+## Principle

+If content is not structured, it cannot scale.

+---